aSetback/GoodBot/README.md

 +joinmessage message
   Sets a message that will be sent to all new players when they join your discord server.

++archiveold
+  Clones the current 'Archives' category (complete with all permissions), then renames the current 'Archives' to 'Archives-Old'

++deletecategory Category Name
+  Deletes a channel category and all sub-channels.  **BE VERY CAREFUL WITH THIS, THERE IS NO UNDO BUTTON*

 ```

 ## Raid Sign-up Commands